Here at OnlineGambling.com, we believe that craps strategy depends on two things: 1) minimizing the house edge and 2) keeping yourself entertained.

 No, but that shouldn't stop you from having fun and giving the game a try!
 There are few games that can provide as much visceral action as Craps, where a big bet on the Pass Line could ride for many rolls before finally hitting the point or sevening out.
 You don't want to over-think your bets in Craps.
 Make the bets you feel would be fun and only bet what you can responsibly risk.
 If following a Craps strategy makes the game more enjoyable, then stick to the strategy and have a good time.

 Playing at an online casino allows you to experience all the fun of Craps without the hassles of other players so it's a good way to fine tune your strategies and learn the game.
-The online casinos on our casino review pages nearly all feature Craps, and they welcome new players with massive deposit bonuses.
+Our real money craps casinos welcome new players and offer massive deposit bonuses.

-If you would like to learn more about the basics of Craps, then please visit our other pages devoted to this compelling game of chance.
+If you would like to learn more about playing craps, visit our how to play craps page.